 That’s exactly what happened to me and my family.

 We walked into my mom’s house on Dec 28 to find out that a second floor pipe had burst, caused by the failure of the temperature control connected to the furnace.
-It is important that the temperate and floor plans etc. are done correctly, if you are looking for a great floor plan and would like to invest into some real estate, then you can check out Parc Clematis Floor Plans.

 The rest of the house, main floor & basement, was not pretty.

 The property was renovated from top to bottom, waiting for the new tenants to move in shortly into the New Year.

 The damage was serious.
 At one point, someone threw out a number for repair as high as 6 figures.

 The damage was so serious that I couldn’t fall asleep that night.